-Jeremy’s been wanting to make seed bombs for quite some time.
-He likes the idea of guerrilla gardening.
-Claiming back misused land.
-He convinced us making and distributing seed bombs would be a great family activity.
+I’ve been wanting to make seed bombs for quite some time.
+I like the idea of guerrilla gardening and claiming back misused land.

 Seed bombs or seed balls are powdered clay, compost and seeds mixed with a tad of water to clump everything together and roll balls.
 Once the seed bomb are dry we can toss them in fields, over fences and such desolate areas that could use a little color.
 We used a seed bomb recipe from Heavy Petal.
 It comes with step-by-step instructions and pictures.
 After seeing her blog post, every one in our family wants to make seed bombs.

 Here’s the seed bomb recipe:

 3 parts dry organic compost